ashermancinelli/algorithm-testbed/doc/lc-valid-sudoku.md

 end subroutine isgood
 ```

-If I clear away the declarations and initialization, this looks like a fairly readable solution.
+If I clear away the declarations and initializations, this looks like a fairly readable solution.
 You may notice that I have to repeat myself a few times because there's not a really nice way to incremenet a value in fortran.
-I read a bit about the `iso_fortran_env` which contains an `atomic_add`, but there seems to be some constraints on the types you can use, which is a bit annoying.
+I read a bit about the `iso_fortran_env` which contains an `atomic_add`, but there seems to be some constraints on the types you can use, which is a bit annoying so I just did it the hard way.
 ```fortran
 subroutine isgood(board, ret)
   do row = 0, shape-1